Mixed Breeds

 Appearance & Grooming

 Hybrid breeds will take their looks from their parents.
-The German Shepherd is commonly seen in duel color of either black and brown or black and white.
-Rottweilers are often black, but sometimes have specs of brown in their coat.
+The German Shepherd is commonly seen in dual colors of either black and brown or black and white.
+Rottweilers are often black but sometimes have specs of brown in their coat.

 Your Shepweiler will likely be black rather than brown and will sport a medium, dense coat.
 If your German Shepherd parent had long hair, the Shepweiler would inherit that.

 Sheweilers shed – a lot.
 Get ready to vacuum your home once a day!
 Regular brushing to keep their coat from getting matted or dirty is necessary.
 A bath 3-4 times a year may be required if they like to get messy.
-It’s also recommended to brush their teeth multiple times a week, and check behind their ears.
+It’s also recommended that you brush their teeth multiple times a week and check behind their ears.

 Training

 Bring your Shepweiler around multiple people in different places.
-Bring over your friend and family, so they get used to strangers in the house.
+Have over your friends and family, so they get used to strangers in the house.
 You’ll want to reduce their need to guard you and your property if you’re keeping them as pets.

 Exercise & Living Conditions

-German Shepherds and Rottweilers are high energy, playful breeds that love to stay active.
-Make sure your Shepweiler gets plenty of excessive to exert their pent up energy.
+German Shepherds and Rottweilers are high-energy, playful breeds that love to stay active.
+Make sure your Shepweiler gets plenty of exercise to exert their pent-up energy.
 If you don’t, you run the risk of your pup damaging your property or getting aggressive – so take them out regularly.

-A minimum of an hour a day is perfect for the Shepweiler!
+A minimum of an hour a day of physical exercise is perfect for the Shepweiler.
 After they’ve exhausted all their energy, they’ll be sweet little lap dogs.

 Due to the Shepweiler having a predisposition to joint problems, frequent exercise isn’t just a suggestion; it’s a must to keep them healthy.
 Maintaining healthy joints is vital for any large dog to minimize the risk of hip dysplasia.

-Keep your Shepweiler as inside pets overnight.
-Although they do make excellent guard dogs, they don’t fair well staying outside by themselves for long periods.
+Keep your Shepweiler as an inside pet overnight.
+Although they do make excellent guard dogs, they don’t fare well staying outside by themselves for long periods.
 Shepweilers suffer from separation anxiety if left alone for too long.

 Health